 #6 Takes Carbon from The Atmosphere and Puts It Back into the Ground!

-Together these sugars and the microbes who enjoy them create humus—not another party snack, but the part of the soil that retains soil-structure, nutrients and moisture.
+Together these sugars and the microbes who enjoy them create humus—not another party snack, but the part of the soil that retains soil-structure, nutrients and moisture (AKA the organic matter!).
 It’s also the component of the soil that is largely responsible for keeping the recently-stored carbon beneath the soil.

 Thanks to the ecology that compost promotes, carbon once in the atmosphere can be stored underneath healthy soil where it will be kept with the proper regenerative farming techniques!

 The Economic Benefits of Composting

 Trash is expensive…or at least the transportation and storage of it is.
 From $205 billion a year in 2010 to a projected $375 billion by 2025, global costs of waste disposal are increasing.

 Composting has been shown to decrease landfill costs on a local level.
 Middlebury College, The Mariners’ Safeco Field, and Joint Base Lewis-McChord are a few of the many institutions who have boasted savings between $100,000-$300,000 in yearly disposal costs just by implementing on-site composting programs.